harness/developer-hub/docs/chaos-engineering/chaos-faults/aws/ecs-container-cpu-hog.md

 <details>
 <summary>View the uses of the experiment</summary>
 <div>
-Disk Pressure or CPU hogs is another very common and frequent scenario we find with conrainers/applications that can result in the eviction of the application (task container) and impact its delivery.
-Such scenarios that can still occur despite whatever availability aids docker provides.
+CPU hogs are another very common and frequent scenario we find with containers/applications that can result in the eviction of the application (task container) and impact its delivery.
+Such scenarios can still occur despite whatever availability aids docker provides.
 These problems are generally referred to as "Noisy Neighbour" problems.

 Injecting a rogue process into a target task container, we starve the main microservice process (typically pid 1) of the resources allocated to it (where limits are defined) causing slowness in application traffic or in other cases unrestrained use can cause instance to exhaust resources leading to eviction of all task container.
 So this category of chaos experiment helps to build the immunity on the application undergoing any such stress scenario.
 </div>